I Spit on Your Grave III: Vengeance Is Mine: Plot

-One by one, Jennifer stalks and lures the unpunished rapists to a private place to torture and kill them.
+Jennifer stalks and lures the unpunished rapists to a private place to torture and kill them.
 Her first victim is Marla's estranged boyfriend and alleged murderer, soon followed by the stepfather of a teenage member of the group.
 After befriending Oscar, the only male member of the support group who lost his daughter to suicide after a sexual assault, Jennifer tracks down his daughter's rapist.
-The man manages to overpower her as she tries to attack him until he is shot dead by the police, whose attention Jennifer had been drawing through her actions.
+The man manages to overpower her as she tries to attack him until he's shot dead by the police, whose attention Jennifer had been drawing through her actions.
 The police take Jennifer in for questioning, revealing their knowledge of her true identity in an attempt to obtain a confession.
 However, Oscar, who had grown sympathetic to Jennifer's cause, walks into the police station after slashing his own arms, and publicly admits to the murders before dying from his wounds.

 No longer the prime suspect, Jennifer is released but stays under police watch as a person of interest.
 She has a nervous breakdown, becoming further disillusioned with society and no longer able to discern well-meaning men from sexual predators.
 Clad in a suggestive red dress in order to bait men, Jennifer leaves her home, evading the police watch.
-First, she unsuccessfully attacks Matthew and scares him away, then she tries to lure a local thug who had been harassing her.
-As Jennifer is about to kill him, she is shot and arrested by McDylan, who had been trailing her the entire time.
+First, she unsuccessfully attempts to seduce Matthew and scares him away, she then tries to lure a local thug who had been harassing her.
+As Jennifer is about to kill him, she's shot and arrested by McDylan, who had been trailing her the entire time.

-It is now revealed Jennifer's personal therapy sessions were part of her mandatory treatment following a two-year sentence for attempted murder, lacking evidence of the murders that she actually committed.
+It's now revealed Jennifer's personal therapy sessions were part of her mandatory treatment following a two-year sentence for attempted murder, lacking evidence of the murders that she actually committed.
 After completing the final session before her release, Jennifer leaves the doctor's office and switches the "therapist" sign on the door to read "the rapist".
-She is then attacked by two inmates, whom she kills, before killing her therapist who had left the room to stop it, but this is revealed to be a daydream, indicating that Jennifer's fantasies of killing all rapists are not over.
-This shows that this was merely another vision, as she walks down the hallway completely clean.
+She's then attacked by two inmates, whom she kills, before killing her therapist who had left the room to stop it, but this is revealed to be a daydream, indicating that Jennifer's fantasies of killing all rapists aren't over.